fazledyn/fazledyn.github.io/site/content/_index.md

 Apart from that, I enjoy contributing to open source projects. **I have 60+ merged pull requests with contribution in notable projects such as- dapr, kubernetes, web3.py, timesketch, django-helpdesk**.
 You can find a list of them [here.](https://docs.google.com/spreadsheets/d/1BhXlbzaMkDmWduV4PjRDu-BWO8mMlE3szC8ef0PWiZM/) I'm working with OpenSSF and Apache Airflow as a part of my work.
 Learn more about it [here.](http://localhost:1313/projects/#the-clean-beach-project).

-My key interests lies in **systems, network, and software/application security**.
+My key interests are in **systems, network, and software/application security**.
 I intend to pursue my higher studies in these domains.
 I would say my interest in these fields during my undergraduate life incited me to participate in the CTFs in the first place.

 During my school and work life, I have had the priviledge to lead others.
 I believe I am hard working as well as an adaptive learner.